 Fire pits and patio heaters provide warmth, ambiance

 Check out any design- or garden-oriented website or magazine and you can't miss the fact that an outdoor fire pit or fireplace is all the rage.
 Designs range from the simple and sublime, to the elaborate and expensive.
-You can buy a simple fire pit for less than $100 -- or even make one yourself out of common household items, such as a galvanized steel wash basin or a recycled drum from an old washing machine.
+You can buy a simple fire pit for less than $100 -- or even make one yourself out of common household items, such as a galvanized steel wash basin, old tire rims or a recycled drum from an old washing machine.
 On the other side of the coin, you can spend thousands on a large, outdoor fireplace or fire pit that can light with the touch of a button and will warm a crowd.

 If warmth is more important than ambience, or you don't desire an open flame, a patio heater is a good alternative -- and a propane patio heater can cost substantially less than a propane fire pit with a similar heat output.
 Outdoor heaters got their start in commercial establishments, like restaurants, so they could extend the use of outdoor dining areas beyond the warmer summer months.
 Today, however, these heaters have found new homes on private patios, swimming pool areas and any other place people lounge outdoors.
 Patio heaters produce radiant energy that heats the objects in their path, rather than the surrounding air.
 In areas with long cool seasons, a patio heater can make outdoor living spaces comfortable well into fall or even winter.

 Most patio heaters burn propane, also called LP gas, from the same kind of refillable tanks used by gas grills and propane fire pits.
-Free-standing models, which cost between $100 and $300, stand a bit over seven feet high and can warm an area within five to 10 feet of the heater.
+Free-standing models, which cost between $100 and $300, stand a bit over 7 feet high and can warm an area within 5 to 10 feet of the heater.
 Smaller tabletop models, which draw their fuel from disposable canisters rather than refillable tanks, are also available.
 These are priced between $100 and $200.

 Those who want to avoid dealing with propane and propane tanks can opt for electric patio heaters instead; these use either infrared or halogen bulbs to generate heat.
 Electric patio heaters, which can cost anywhere from $130 to $450, are relatively inexpensive to run and eliminate the hassles of dealing with propane, but put out less warmth than most propane models.